omatheuspimenta/GRAMEP/docs/basic_usage.md

 INFO     Done! 💥🎉✨
  <br></span></div>

-Two files are generated: one with a `.tree` extension containing the tree in Newick format and another with a `.pdf` extension, presenting a simple plotted representation of the tree.
-It's important to note that the `.pdf` file is just an illustrative example.
+One file`.tree` extension containing the tree in Newick format is generated.
 Using the generated Newick file, you have the flexibility to style the tree with various layouts.

 ### Training a Classification Model with `classify`